NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # Run Computation with LASAM

 Running Lumped Arid/Semi-arid Model (LASAM) is similar to running CFE and Topmodel model.
 The build process is the same as described above in the [Build the Executable](#build-the-executable) using the same build script.
 In the realization configuration file, you will need to replace the part for CFE or Topmodel submodule with the one for [LASAM](https://github.com/NOAA-OWP/LGAR-C) submodule.
 For the initial configuration and parameters, for the computation results reported here, we have used the same one for all catchments on CONUS for testing purpose.
 The initial configuration is a work in progress and when the more realstic initial configuration becomes available, we will repeat the calculations and update the results.
-It is noted that different initial condition file for LASAM, `config_layered.txt`, is needed for SMP from CFE, where an equivalent of `config_conceptual.txt (SoilMoistureProfile_{{id}}.ini` is used.
+As noted above, a different initial condition file, `config_layered.txt`, is used for SMP.
 This is reflected in the realization configuration files.

 To run one of the example realization configs, you can execute the following command: